As I said when offering the Whitetail Fawns and More

 By not including the items listed below in the fee, individuals are able choose their level of spending.

 What is Not Included

-Transportation to/from Skyland Resort including the required National Park entrance fee (unless you ride in with me).
+Transportation to/from Skyland Resort including the required National Park entrance fee.

 Lodging.
 We will be staying at the Skyland Resort, a national park lodge.
 I usually get a basic room, but other options are available including cabins.